- This post contains affiliate links. Read more here.

 Forced to spend her summer doing community service because of an uncontrollable temper, sixteen-year-old Iris Moody hasn’t been dealt that greatest hand and she is frustrated that she’ll have to spend her whole summer rehabilitating dogs.
-But then she meets Roman, the three-legged pit bull, and a touching, humorous, and unforgettable story unfolds.
-Caloyeras tells this story with beautifully succinct prose and an eye for what it’s like to be a teen girl–hint, it’s miserable.
+But then she meets Roman, a three-legged pit bull, and a touching, humorous, and unforgettable story unfolds.
+Caloyeras tells this story with beautifully succinct prose and an eye for what it’s like to be a teen girl (hint, it’s miserable).Buy now on Amazon

 Best Literary Books for Dog Lovers

-I’m a poet, a creative writer, and an English professor, so my reading attentions are often directed toward books that are a bit more literary.
+I’m a poet, a creative writer, and an English professor, so my attention is often directed toward books that are a bit more literary.
 What does that mean?
 Generally, books that are weightier, that take some time to digest, and that rely on complex structures and resonant language.
 Here are my favorites that would fit right in next to any prize-winning novel on your bookshelf.

 Many people recognize Mary Oliver’s work because so many lines from her poetry have become memes on the internet, and for good reason.
-Her work is direct, visceral, and full of vision and observation that are both familiar and yet transcendent.
-Her last collection before her death, Oliver’s Dog Songs is an extension of her poetic meditations that are focused specifically on one thing: the human-dog bond.
+Her work is direct, visceral, and full of vision and observation that is both familiar and transcendent.
+Her last collection before her death, Oliver’s Dog Songs, is an extension of her poetic meditations that are focused specifically on one thing: the human-dog bond.

 Looking for something with a little more bite?
-This novel by acclaimed author Susan Wilson follows the journey of one man, Adam, through sadness, unspeakable loss, and then possibly a second chance.
-Thanks to one stray, inner-city pit bull (who just happens to be named Chance), Adam is able to open his heart and work toward a better future.
+This novel by acclaimed author Susan Wilson follows the journey of one man, Adam, through sadness, unspeakable loss, and then, a second chance.
+Thanks to one stray, an inner-city pit bull who just happens to be named Chance, Adam is able to open his heart and work toward a better future.